gtk-rs/lgpl-docs/atk/vendor.md

 Indicates the orientation of this object is vertical
 <!-- enum StateType::variant Visible -->
 Indicates this object is visible, e.g. has been explicitly marked for exposure to the user.
+**note**: `StateType::Visible` is no guarantee that the object is actually unobscured on the screen, only that it is 'potentially' visible, barring obstruction, being scrolled or clipped out of the field of view, or having an ancestor container that has not yet made visible.
+A widget is potentially onscreen if it has both `StateType::Visible` and `StateType::Showing`.
+The absence of `StateType::Visible` and `StateType::Showing` is semantically equivalent to saying that an object is 'hidden'.
+See also `StateType::Truncated`, which applies if an object with `StateType::Visible` and `StateType::Showing` set lies within a viewport which means that its contents are clipped, e.g. a truncated spreadsheet cell or an image within a scrolling viewport.
+Mostly useful for screen-review and magnification algorithms.
 <!-- enum StateType::variant ManagesDescendants -->
 Indicates that "active-descendant-changed" event is sent when children become 'active' (i.e. are selected or navigated to onscreen).